BIO

 Following his retirement, Carr joined Port Adelaide’s coaching panel where he served from 2011 until 2015.
 Between 2016 and 2019, he was appointed senior coach of the North Adelaide Roosters in the SANFL, guiding the club to a premiership in 2018.

-Carr was appointed by Fremantle as an assistant coach at the beginning of the 2020 season, staying in the position for three years before returning to Port Adelaide as an assistant coach for the 2023 season and continues in this role.
+Carr was appointed by Fremantle as an assistant coach at the beginning of the 2020 season, staying in the position for three years before returning to Port Adelaide as an assistant coach for the 2023 season, which he served until 2025.
+He currently serves as Port Adelaide's AFL senior coach.

 Coaching career